GTMStack

 Meeting show rate.
 Not everyone who agrees to a meeting will actually show up.
 Conference schedules change, sessions run long, and people forget.
 A 70-80% show rate is normal.
 Send a reminder the morning of the meeting.

 Pipeline generated from pre-booked meetings vs. walk-ups.
 This tells you whether pre-event outreach is worth the investment compared to just working the booth.
-In our experience and across our customer base, pre-booked meetings convert to opportunities at 2-3x the rate of booth walk-ups.
+In our data, pre-booked meetings convert to opportunities at about 2.5x the rate of booth walk-ups.
+That number has been consistent across multiple events and accounts.

 What to Prepare for Each Meeting